emmahsax/Introduction-to-LightTable/README.md

 ### Contributing

-To submit a feature request, bug ticket, etc, please submit an official [GitHub Issue](https://github.com/emmahsax/Introduction-to-LightTable/issues/new).
+To submit a feature request, bug ticket, etc, please submit an official [GitHub issue](https://github.com/emmahsax/Introduction-to-LightTable/issues/new).
+To copy or make changes, please [fork this repository](https://github.com/emmahsax/Introduction-to-LightTable/fork).
+When/if you'd like to contribute back to this upstream, please create a pull request on this repository.

+Please follow included Issue Template(s) and Pull Request Template(s) when creating issues or pull requests.

 ### Security Policy